bobbyjackson6/test-web-server/README.md

 ```

 __________
-## Как запустить? (dev-режим) <a id="run" name="run"></a>
+## How to start? (dev-mode) <a id="run" name="run"></a>
-Пререквизит:
+Prerequisites:
-a. Необходима установленная БД postgres
+a.
+An installed postgres database is required.
-б. В эту бд необходимо добавить таблицы из файла schema.sql
+b.
+Tables from the schema.sql file must be added to this database.

-После того, как пререквизить выполнен, можно пререходить к запуску проекта:
+After the prerequisite is completed, you can proceed to the launch of the project:
-1. Ставим зависимости (``npm install``)
+1. Install the dependencies (`npm install")
-3. Добавляем .env файл со структурой:
+3. Add the .env file with the structure:
 ````
     ├──DB_USER
     ├──DB_HOST